yardstick-benchmarks/yardstick-docker/README.md

 ### Benchmark execution

-For monitoring benchmark execution need to connect to instances.
-See amazon documentation. http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html
+For monitoring benchmark execution need to connect to instances. http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html

 * For accessing to execution progress need to know a container id.
 The following command show it.